turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_optional_additional_song_features.markdown

 $ git push heroku master
 $ heroku run rake db:migrate
 ```

+If you're unsure about your work, you might just commit to this branch, then check out master (and NOT merge) and move on.

 ### On to [Mix Master Part 4: Implementing Playlists](/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown)